;

 Your Beliefs About Education: What Do You Believe About Education.
 Blog, Podcast, Video.
 HomeSchool ThinkTank

 What do you believe about education?
 Your educational beliefs have a tremendous impact on your children.
-As parents, it is vital that you understand your own beliefs about education and how your beliefs impact your children.
+As parents, it is vital to understand your beliefs about education and how your beliefs impact your children.

 Around the world, people have been socialized to equate education with school, but this article is designed to challenge the ideas that society has adopted.
 The purpose of this article, video, and podcast episode is to help you decide what you believe about education. p.s.
 You’ll find this article helpful even if you don’t homeschool your kids.